scalar-labs/scalardb/docs/configurations.md

 # ScalarDB Configurations

-This page describes the possible configurations for ScalarDB.
+This page describes the available configurations for ScalarDB.

 ## Transaction managers